LauLauThom/Fiji-QualiAnnotations/README.md

 - __Multi-class (dropdown)__
 This plugin allows to describe multiple features and for each features to have a list of choices.
 When started, the plugin requires a comma-separated value (csv, with comma or semi-column separator) file or tsv (tab-separated) value file with the name of the features and the associated choices.
-Such files can be easily generated in a tabular software like excel (just select saving as csv).
+Such files can be easily generated in a tabular software like excel (just select "Saving as csv").
+An example of csv is shipped with the update site, and should be in your Fiji installation at *Fiji.app/lib*.
-See the [example input files](https://github.com/LauLauThom/Fiji-QualiAnnotations/tree/master/Fiji.app/lib) and the associated [wiki section ](https://github.com/LauLauThom/Fiji-QualiAnnotations/wiki/Input-for-the-dropdown-plugin).
+Also see the [example input files](https://github.com/LauLauThom/Fiji-QualiAnnotations/tree/master/Fiji.app/lib) and the associated [wiki section ](https://github.com/LauLauThom/Fiji-QualiAnnotations/wiki/Input-for-the-dropdown-plugin).
 <img src="https://github.com/LauLauThom/Fiji-QualiAnnotations/blob/master/images/Dropdown-plugin.png" alt="Plugin-dropdown" width="1000" height="300">

 - __Pie Chart from data-column__
 Allows the visualization of the data-distribution from a table column in Fiji.
 The plugin uses the JFreeChart library and is macro-recrodable.
-See Supplementary Figure 2 on Zenodo.
+See Supplementary Figure 2 on Zenodo (click the DOI link at the top of this page).

 # Annotate image-regions with ROI
 You can annotate image-regions by either drawing a new roi or selecting one or multiple existing ROI stored in the RoiManager before clicking the "Add" or category button.